rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 Our tentative definition of SBS has clear legal implications.
 Infantile subdural and retinal hemorrhage are considered to be so specific for violent child abuse that their sole presence in an infant, even with no sign of trauma on the body and no suspicion of abuse in the child's environment, constitutes an almost irrefutable proof that a criminal offence has occurred and, as such, justifies drastic child protection procedures, criminal prosecutions, and convictions.

+In practice, medical determinations are almost always made similarly.
+Parents or caregivers bring a young child (most often aged less than 6 months, almost always less than 12) to the emergency room for subacute or acute symptoms such as seizures, fussiness, irritability, apnea, poor eating, vomiting, increasing head circumference...
+The child undergoes cranial CT or MRI and doctors find subdural collections and/or hemorrhage.
+Fundoscopy reveals retinal hemorrhage.
+The hospital team makes a medical determination of SBS/AHT and reports the family to authorities.
+Social and police investigations may lead to the removal of the child (and siblings, if any) from their familial environment, while parents or caregivers are prosecuted.
+At the trial, medical experts testify that their determination of child abuse is nearly certain.

 We see here that the issue of SBS is really situated at the intersection of **medicine, science, and law.**

 The degree of certainty with which medical experts determine the occurrence of abuse in these cases is important to the courts since, in common law jurisdictions, the legal standard of proof is "beyond a reasonable doubt".
 It is this certainty that can lead to criminal convictions, even when there is no other supporting evidence of child abuse beyond the medical determination of SBS.

-🇫🇷  In the French criminal justice system, the judges' and jurors' "intimate conviction" is the standard of proof.
+🇫🇷&nbsp;&nbsp;In legal systems based on civil law, such as France, the judges' and jurors' "intimate conviction" is the standard of proof ([Esnard 2013](https://www.sciencedirect.com/science/article/pii/S1162908812001004)).
 Here, too, the certainty with which highly-recognized and experienced judicial experts make a medical determination of child abuse has a direct impact on the "intimate conviction" of triers of facts.

-Surprisingly, a clear definition of SBS/AHT such as ours is rarely found in this explicit form in the medical literature, although it does appear in a few instances.
-It mostly emerges from the literature corpus as a de facto medical belief taught and shared by healthcare providers around the globe since the late 1970's and up to the 2010's.
-An abundant case law over the last five decades across many countries also shows that medical experts have long relied on this hypothesis in family and criminal courts.

 ## A contested definition